-It has been concluded from the project that business law is important in order to control the business practices and help an enterprise in identifying the legal solution to different problems.
+It has been concluded from the project that business law is important in order to control the business practices and help an enterprise in identifying the legal solution to different problems. and you can also take our law assignment help.
 The another thing which has been concluded from the study is that company, employment and contract laws have direct as well as significant impact on business.
 The way different laws effects business policies as well as practices has been explained successfully.
 It has been concluded from the project that government plays important role in law making procedure.
 The other thing which has been concluded is that parliament is the major source of laws in English legal system.
 Report has highlighted the different sources of law in legislative system in UK.
 It is has been concluded from the assignment that employment law have direct as well as major influence on relationship between employer and employee.
 Another thing which has been concluded from the study is that creditors does not have legal powers to threatening.
 But creditors have power or authority to facilitate liquidisation procedure , for that also they are required to take permission from court.

 The different legal advices has been provided in study on the basis of the problem being analysed in case scenarios.